10% quantity discount.

 Outline

 The best outline of this course is the heuristics themselves (You can also find them at here).
-We will discuss all of the following:
+We will use these as catalysts for discussion, not bullet points.
+For example, topics like how slack time makes you faster and how backlogs are a bad idea stem naturally from these guidelines.

 1. Without psychological safety, respect, and trust, none of the following is possible.